 India is the home of Ayurveda, recognized as an authoritative source of knowledge and truth in natural health promotion — with herbs and spices lying at the very heart of Ayurvedic practice.
 So it would make perfect sense to consider using herbs that were grown in India if you are considering Ayurvedic herbs.

-And of the many herbs and spices I studied, the one in particular that caught my immediate attention was turmeric.
+One Indian spice in particular that caught my immediate attention was turmeric.
 It provides you with these whole-person benefits:

 - Supports your healthy joint function*

 There’s some debate about the timing of turmeric’s first use as a healthy spice, but one thing is certain.
 Thousands of years ago, people in India and China used the spice.
 In fact, some stories suggest usage dates back 10,000 years in India when they say Lord Rama walked the earth.

 The ancient Polynesians carried turmeric with them on their incredible voyage across the Pacific Ocean to Hawaii.
 Today, Hawaiians still use this spice — known to them as Olena.

 While in China in 1280 AD, Marco Polo recorded information on turmeric in his diary:

 “There is also a vegetable which has all the properties of true saffron, as well the smell and the color, and yet it is not really saffron.”